beacondb/beacondb/docs/plan.md

 This document aims to:

 - provide context regarding the problem beaconDB aims to solve with publishing obfuscated data
-- explain why this data should be obfuscated
-- propose a specific idea as "the plan" for publishing beaconDB data
+- propose a specific idea as "the plan" for publishing beaconDB data, explaining why this was chosen over other related ideas

 ## first, some context